 11. You need to speak the language of your students.

 If you teach English virtually to students from Chile, is it necessary for you to speak or learn Spanish?
 Certainly not.

 Although being bilingual or knowing other languages helps you understand your learners’ culture or their language struggles better, you’re not required to speak your students’ local language when you teach them.
 As a matter of fact, many online ESL schools have a stringent English-only policy to maximize students’ learning and immerse them in English.

-If you’re hoping to teach English with companies based in Asia, like PalFish or GoGoKid, but you’re not living in the same region, you may be worried about having to work early or late hours because of the time differences between you and your students.
+If you’re hoping to teach English with companies based in Asia, like PalFish, but you’re not living in the same region, you may be worried about having to work early or late hours because of the time differences between you and your students.
 This is not always true, however, as it usually depends on where you’re currently located and the company or school’s class schedule.

 Now that we’ve dispelled the most common myths about teaching English online, you can get started in this field.
 Get certified to teach English online, acquire the skills necessary to teach in front of a screen, and most importantly, don’t let false notions stop you from building a successful career as a virtual ESL teacher.